se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 Angular is opinionated about how you structure your code.
 This means that Angular provides you defaults for building applications.
 For instance, there are in-built services to perform data fetching, state management and much more.
 It is also opinionated about the development language as it requires you to use TypeScript.<br/>
 In contrast, React allows you to integrate any third party services in your application.

-## Comparison with other popular frontend frameworks
+## Comparison with Other Popular Frontend Frameworks

 [React](https://reactjs.org/) and [Vue](https://vuejs.org/) are two popular alternatives to Angular.